 Far more reasonably priced at $19.99 was the Bonsai Kitty Plush.
 The product of fertile minds at ThinkGeek.com, an orange, stuffed kitten was forced into a clear plastic jar.
 Potential purchasers were advised that “No cats kittens or kittehs (sic) were harmed in the creation of this product.”

 Launched in 2011, this creation did not catch on like Pet Rocks and is “No longer available.”

-In January 2010, a video was downloaded to YouTube entitled The Internet is Made of Cats.
+- In January 2010, a video was uploaded to YouTube entitled The Internet is Made of Cats.
 The Bonsai Kitten Hoax is referenced at 0.45

 - “Five Famous Hoaxes which Fooled the World.”
 The Telegraph, August 3, 2011.

 - “FBI Goes after Bonsaikitten.com” Declan McCullagh, Wired, February 9, 2001.